Ssyhaj/EksperymentQMESE/Results.md

    - The pair condition showed enormous variability (**[range]** defects), suggesting that **how** pairs collaborate matters as much as **whether** they collaborate.
    - Some pairs may have had poor dynamics (one person dominant, poor communication).

-7. **Missing time data** (if applicable):
-   - **[If you deleted H2]**: Time efficiency could not be analyzed due to lack of timing measurements.
-   - Future studies should track time to assess cost-benefit trade-offs.

 **Future Work:**